blackmaskexe/github-foundations/01 - Git/03 - Staging Area, Git Add.md

 # OR
 git add --all
 ```

-- add only a single file to the staging area:
+- alternatively, add only a single file to the staging area:
 ```bash
 git add file-name.extension
 ```